xelkano/redmine_xapian/README.md

 And after that restart the application server.

-Now, you can see new check boxes "Files" and "Repositories" on search screen, those allows you to search attachments by file name and its contents.
+Now, you can see new check boxes _Files_ and _Repositories_ on the search screen, those allows you to search attachments by file name and its contents.
 Xapian plugin checks for ruby bindings before its startup.
 If the plugin can not find them, it is not activated and the following message is going to appear in Redmine log “No Xapian search engine interface for Ruby installed" If you see this message, please make sure that a Xapian search engine interface is installed.